dxw/contracts/agreements/general-cyber.md

 10. ### Intellectual property

-    1. All intellectual property produced by dxw cyber in the course of the project remains owned by us.
+    1. All intellectual property produced by dxw cyber in the course of the Work remains owned by us.

-    2. Where dxw cyber provides you with a deliverable that contains our intellectual property, we grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to use our intellectual property for purposes connected to the goals of the Project.
+    2. Where dxw cyber provides you with a deliverable that contains our intellectual property, we grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to use our intellectual property in order to achieve the Goals.

-    3. You may not use nor distribute materials containing dxw cyber's intellectual property for any purpose not connected to the goals of the Project without our prior written consent.
+    3. You may not use nor distribute materials containing dxw cyber's intellectual property for any purpose other than to achieve the Goals without our prior written consent.

-    4. TODO: Some words to say they can't sell on our IP or make profits from it (regardless of project goals) but obvs this shouldn't be construeable as not allowing use in a commercial context.
+    4. TODO: Some words to say they can't sell on our IP or make profits from it (regardless of the Goals) but obvs this shouldn't be construable as not allowing use in a commercial context.
 (IE: if we give you a note of advice about something, you can't stick your logo on it and flog it, or publish it as a white paper)

 11. ### Payments

-    1.  dxw cyber will issue invoices as detailed in the Project's order summary.
+    1.  dxw cyber will issue invoices as detailed in the order summary.

     2.  dxw cyber's invoices are payable within 30 days.